Analysis and simulation of a variational stabilization for the Helmholtz equation with noisy Cauchy data: Numerical examples

-The same FDM is applied when we solve $U(x,y)$ of system \eqref{UU}.
-Thereby, a stable approximation of $U(0,y)$ can be obtained for the Dirichlet data in \eqref{VV}.
-To solve for $V(x,y)$ in \eqref{VV} numerically, we remark that the stabilized operator $\mathbf{P}$ (cf. \eqref{PPP}) needs to be linearized, albeit it is a linear mapping.
-Cf. \cite{Khoa2020a} and based on \eqref{reguHelm}, the linearized stabilized problem for \eqref{VV} is established as follows.
-We construct a sequence of $\left\{V^{\varepsilon,q}\right\}_{q\in\mathbb{N}}$ satisfying
+Solving \eqref{matrix1} allows us to find a numerical solution of $U(x,y)$ to system \eqref{UU}.
+Thereby, it follows that an approximation of $U(0,y)$ can be obtained for the Dirichlet data in \eqref{VV}.
+To solve for $V(x,y)$ in \eqref{VV} numerically, we accordingly apply the iterative scheme investigated in section \ref{sec:4}.
+That means we construct a sequence of $\left\{V^{\varepsilon,q}\right\}_{q\in\mathbb{N}}$ satisfying